quasar098/text-format-wizard/README.md

 - custom menu for clear all modules are you sure
 - be able to drag around the stuff
 - ability to pause the thing and have a run button to do it manually
-- unit tests ughhhh
+- unit tests ughhhhghhhh dont want to do it (boring)
-- preset selecter (e.g. encrypt hex, instead of just "hex module")
 - change url fragment linking to work with other things like settings page, input text, etc
-- second keybinding for module quick finder for firefox users
+- changelog for users to know what changes

 ## module ideas:
 - CRT module